Home > Polls > Do you use the META keywords tag?

 it’s not a factor in search rankings.

-3. Lyndsay Walker
+Lyndsay Walker says:

 That was my thought too Steve!
 So you could argue that it actually hinders ranking.
 Slightly.
 But by a lot more if you’ve shoved hundreds of keywords in there.

-4. Lyndsay Walker
+Lyndsay Walker says:

 @Jack Leblond